zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 If you find reciprocity daunting, you are not alone.
 For instance, Eqn.
 18 and 21 in Bruce Walter's widely cited paper about microfacet models published in 2007 are missing a factor of $\small \eta_v^2 / \eta_l^2$.

-### Rough Specular BSDF
+### Rough Surface BSDF

-We can model a rough specular surface by treating the latter as locally (rather than globally) planar and smooth.
-The amount of radiance scattered by the microsurface can then be expressed as a weighted average of the contributions of its visible microfacets.
-To proceed further, we must recall that, by definition, the radiance is the amount of power moving in a certain direction, per unit solid angle associated with this direction, per unit area perpendicular to this direction.
-If the source of light is very small (or very far away), it will appear point-like, and the variation of the view vector across its surface can be safely neglected.
-The same cannot be said for the visible projected area, which must be properly normalized (or we would calculate the intensity instead of the radiance; see Fig. 9 \[borrowed from Eric Heitz\] below).
+We can model a rough microsurface by treating it as locally planar[^1].
+The amount of radiance scattered by the microsurface can then be expressed as a weighted average of the contributions of its visible microfacets (see Fig. 6 above).

+To better understand this approach, recall that, by definition, the [radiance](/post/particle-volume/#radiometry-crash-course) is the amount of power transmitted in a certain direction, per unit solid angle associated with this direction, per unit area perpendicular to this direction.
+If the source of (scattered) light is very small (or very far away), it will appear point-like, and the variation of the view vector across its surface can be safely neglected.
-{{< figure src="/img/mst/fig9.png" >}}

 Thus,

 $$ \tag{11a}
 	L(\bm{v}) =